shailesh1729/tisp/book/metric_spaces/topology.md

 By {prf:ref}`res-ms-finite-intersect-open-sets`, a finite intersection of open sets is also an open set.

-Thus, the family of open sets induced by a metric $d$ is closed under arbitrary union and finite intersection.
+Thus, the family of open sets determined by a metric $d$ is closed under arbitrary union and finite intersection.

 Hence, it is a topology.